ArcanaFramework/arcana/docs/source/data_model.rst

-In addition to data frames corresponding to row frequencies that explicitly appear in the hierarchy of the data tree (see :ref:`data_columns`), there are a number that are implied, which may be needed to hold derivatives of a particular analysis.
-In the case of clinical imaging research studies/trials, imaging sessions are classified by the subject who was scanned.
-For longintudinal studies, the timepoint the session corresponds to is also used.
-The subjects themselves can be classified by which study group they
-belong to.
-Therefore, we can factor typical imaging session classifications onto three "axes"
+In addition to data frames corresponding to row frequencies that explicitly appear in the hierarchy of the data tree (see :ref:`data_columns`), there are a number of frames that are implied and may be needed to store derivatives of a particular analysis.
+In clinical imaging research studies/trials, imaging sessions are classified by the subject who was scanned and, if applicable, the longitudinal timepoint.
+The subjects themselves are often classified by which group they belong to.
+Therefore, we can factor imaging session classifications onto three "axes"

 * **group** - study group (e.g. 'test' or 'control')
 * **member** - ID relative to group